David Moses Bridges: Early life

 David Moses Bridges was born on May 17, 1962.
 He mainly spent the majority of his childhood in the South of Portland, Maine.
-Bridges grew up with his father Earl Bridges, mother Hilda Lewis, his great-grandfather, Sylvester Gabriel, brother Darel Bridges and his sister Jennifer Bridges.
+Bridges grew up with his father Earl Bridges, mother Hilda Soctomah, his great-grandfather, Sylvester Gabriel, brother Darel Bridges and his sister Jennifer Bridges.
 Bridges' great-grandfather lived with them as a care-taker for him and his siblings.

-Growing up, Bridges attended many camps that were related to his tribal community.
-Bridges fell in love with the camp so much that when he got older he would come home from San Francisco to Portland during the summer to become a camp counselor.

-Bridges' great-grandfather introduced Bridges to the birchbark canoe.
-Due to his great-grandfather's old age, they were not able to create a birchbark canoe together.
-Bridges' great-grandfather died in 1972 when Bridges was 10 years old but he left Bridges with tools such as a crooked knife, draw knife, and an awl.
+His great-grandfather introduced him to the traditional Wabanaki birchbark craft but due to his great-grandfather's old age, they were not able to create a birchbark canoe together.
+Bridges' great-grandfather died in 1971 when he was 9 years old but he left the family with the tools he used such as a traditional Wabanaki "crooked knife", draw knife, and an awl.

-Ever since then, Bridges had the heart to finish the canoe so he attended school and studied more about the traditions related to his tribal community and about boat making.

-Bridges started making birchbark canoes to preserve the dying tradition.
-Bridges made canoes with his students, who were of all ages.
-He also went to universities and museums giving presentations about his work.

 Artworks

 Traditional birchbark canoe

 Traditional Birchbark Canoe.
 This canoe is at the Abbe Museum, Bar Harbor.
 David Moses Bridges brought back the traditional birchbark canoe to show people that their Reservation did not disappear.